×

 Share the article

 Tricuspid valve regurgitation is also called tricuspid insufficiency.
-It is a kind of valvular heart disease where the tricuspid valve of the heart which is located between the right atrium and right ventricle does not close completely when the right ventricle contracts.
+Tricuspid valve regurgitation is a type of valvular heart disease in which the tricuspid valve, situated between the right atrium and right ventricle, fails to close fully during the contraction of the right ventricle.

 What is Tricuspid Valve Regurgitation?

 It is a type of heart valve disease where the valve’s flaps (cusps or leaflets) do not close properly.
-The tricuspid valve controls the blood flow from the heart’s right upper chamber (atrium) to the heart’s right bottom chamber (right ventricle).
+The tricuspid valve regulates the blood flow from the heart’s right upper chamber (atrium) to the heart’s right bottom chamber (right ventricle).
 When this does not function properly, blood can leak backward into the atrium through the leaky tricuspid valve.
 As a result, your heart has to pump harder to move blood through the valve.
-If you have tricuspid valve regurgitation, less blood flows to your lungs.
+With tricuspid valve regurgitation, reduced blood flow reaches your lungs.

 Symptoms of Tricuspid Valve Regurgitation